Email FacebookTwitterMenu burgerClose thin

 • Tenancy in Common.
 Both account holders have complete control of the account, but they each own a pro-rata share of the assets.
 When one account holder dies, their estate determines what to do what their pro-rata share.
 The other account holder keeps their share of the account.

-It is important to make the correct selection for your circumstances when you set up your joint brokerage account.
+It’s important to make the correct selection for your circumstances when you set up your joint brokerage account.
 Otherwise, problems could arise in the case of divorce or death.

 Pros of Joint Brokerage Accounts

 A joint brokerage account can be accessed by any of the parties at any time, which can be a major upside.
 Trades can be made, balances checked and funds deposited.
-Access is particularly important if one of the account holders dies since the other one can continue using the funds without having to wait for probate, which could take a year or longer.
+Access is particularly important if one of the account holders dies, since the other one can continue using the funds without having to wait for probate, which could take a year or longer.

 A joint brokerage account can also simplify estate planning.
-With joint tenancy with rights of survivorship or tenancy by entirety, the surviving account holder will automatically receive the proceeds of the account if one account holder dies.
+With joint tenancy, with rights of survivorship or tenancy by entirety, the surviving account holder will automatically receive the proceeds of the account if one account holder dies.
 This significantly simplifies estate planning and may allow the surviving account holder to skip probate.
 This holds true no matter what the deceased person’s will says.

 Cons of Joint Brokerage Accounts